Nelson’s portfolio, weighted by position size. I update it approximately once a month.

 It is split into several easy-to-read sections, starting with the top 20 positions:

-A few (new!)
+A few (updated!)
 FAQs to clear up some of your questions:

 Is this only your portfolio?